chevah/geck/content/review.rst

 * If changes are required, you put the ticket in the **needs-changes** state and assign the ticket to the person who can make the required changes.
-  When working with GitHub you can request changed by adding the **needs-changes** marker word in a comment.
+  When working with GitHub you can request changes by adding the **needs-changes** marker word in a comment.

 * Don't spend to much time on a review request if it is not clear enough and